club history

 B-o-u-w-e-r-i-j

-“Bouwerij’s” Dutch meaning was a perfect fit as it embodies what the club is today.
-We are an organization that connects some of the city’s top young talent with seasoned veterans from the world over.
+The meaning of “Bouwerij” is a fitting reflection of what the club represents today.
+Bowery FC connects some of the city’s top young talent with seasoned veterans from around the world.
 We foster growth and development while cultivating friendship and camaraderie.
+The Bowery today is what we like to call our “football farmland.”

-the Black Dogs
+run with the Black Dogs